 A dolphin’s smile is the greatest deception.
 It creates the illusion that they’re always happy – Rick O’Barry, ex-dolphin trainer and founder of the Dolphin Project

-It wasn’t until 2009 when the documentary The Cove showed to the world how dolphins are acquired from the wild.
+It wasn’t until 2009 when the documentary The Cove showed to the world how the dolphins that you see at these dolphin experience places are acquired from the wild.
 Entire pods may be targeted and rounded up.
 Many individuals are killed or injured and left to die.
 Young dolphins are kidnapped from their family groups and then transported to zoos where they live for the rest of their lives in captivity.

 Then, in 2013 we had Blackfish.
 This revolutionary documentary focused on the life of a captive orca.